Looking Backward: Reaction and sequels

 The book also influenced activists in Britain.
 Scientist Alfred Russel Wallace credited Looking Backward for his conversion to socialism.
 Politician Alfred Salter cited Looking Backward as an influence on his political thought.

 William Morris's 1890 utopia News from Nowhere was partly written in reaction to Bellamy's utopia, which Morris did not find congenial.

-Beyond the purely literary sphere, Bellamy's descriptions of utopian urban planning had a practical influence on Ebenezer Howard's founding of the garden city movement in England, and on the design of the Bradbury Building in Los Angeles.
+Bellamy's descriptions of utopian urban planning influenced Ebenezer Howard to found the garden city movement in England, and also influenced the design of the Bradbury Building in Los Angeles.

-During the Great Strikes of 1877, Eugene V. Debs opposed the strikes and argued that there was no essential necessity for the conflict between capital and labor.
+During the Great Strikes of 1877, Eugene V. Debs argued that there was no essential necessity for the conflict between capital and labor.
 Debs was influenced by Bellamy's book to turn to a more socialist direction.
 He soon helped to form the American Railway Union.
 With supporters from the Knights of Labor and from the immediate vicinity of Chicago, workers at the Pullman Palace Car Company went on strike in June 1894.
 This came to be known as the Pullman Strike.

 The book had a specific and intense reception in Wilhelminian Germany including various parodies and sequels, from Eduard Loewenthal, Ernst Müller and Philipp Wasserburg, Konrad Wilbrandt and Richard Michaelis.

 The Russian translation of Looking Backward was banned by the Tsarist Russian censors.

 In the 1930s, there was a revival of interest in Looking Backward.
 Several groups were formed to promote the book's ideas.
 The largest was Edward Bellamy Association of New York; its honorary members included John Dewey, Heywood Broun and Roger N. Baldwin.
 Arthur Ernest Morgan, chairman of the Tennessee Valley Authority, also admired the book and wrote the first biography of Bellamy.